EddyCodeIt/College_Timetable_Graph_DB_Design/README.md

 a big problems later or even complete system failure.

-For this project I will attempt to deliver design of a timetable system using Graph Theory fundamentals and a Graph Database to optimise composition of timetable on a semester-to-semester bases.
+For this project I will attempt to deliver design of a timetable system using Graph Theory fundamentals and a Graph Database to optimise composition of database for a timetable.

-To keep things simple for the start, I will use timetables for Second and Third years Software Development Courses.
+To keep things simple for the start, I will use my current timetable for Semester 6.
 This should help me to identify potential data types used to compose timetables, as well as give me some initial values to kick off with.
 To store data, I will use Neo4j database, a Graph Database that is providing online database management system that allows to manipulate Graph Data Models.
 Typical Graph Model would be composed of two elements: a node and a relationship.